HigherOrderCO/Kind/DOCUMENTATION.md

 coinductive datatypes [citation], and both Coq and Agda were found to be incompatible with Homotopy Type Theory due to the K-axiom, used by native pattern-matching on dependent datatypes [citation].
-Instead, Formality relies on lambda encodings, an alternative to a datatype system that use plain lambdas to encode arbitrary data.
+Instead, Formality relies on lambda encodings, an alternative to a datatype system that uses plain lambdas to encode arbitrary data.
 While attractive, this approach wasn't adopted in practical type theories for several reasons: